finfet/passterm/README.md

 # Terminal Password Prompt

+Easily prompt a user for a password in the terminal.

-Cross platform way to disable terminal echo.
+Provides a cross-platform way to disable terminal echo.

 Works on Linux/BSD, macOS, and Windows.

 This is similar to python's getpass functionality.